panelarrow

 Historically when armies marched off to war civilians followed in numbers.
 From the Revolutionary War through the end of the 20th century this included sutlers, wagon masters, teamsters, blacksmiths, laborers and other contract workers.
 Other civilians who joined the ranks of the armies were nurses, washerwomen, and other camp followers.
 In the Confederate army it was commonplace to have slaves with the army.
 Many primary records document the lives of our forbearers who witnessed war up front and personal.

-Love Thy Enemy: Conscientious Objectors in the Civil War
+Love Thy Neighbor: Conscientious Objectors in the Civil War

 Thousands of men during the Civil War were subject to conscription where some were affiliated as members of the historic “peace churches” of the Mennonite, Amish, Quakers and the Church of the Brethren.
 These men sought to be exempted for conscientious scruples being opposed to military service.
 Researching the records of the federal draft and depositions for those who opposed the war adds to the social history of a divided period in our nations history.

-Deeds Not Words: Research In the Merchant Marines
+Deeds Not Words: The Legacy of the Merchant Marines

 The Merchant Marines have always played a pivotal and important role in American history.
 Without their efforts and sacrifice the wars of the twentieth century could have turned out very different.
 A series of acts passed by Congress in 1916, 1920, and 1936 would officially organize the Merchant Marines into a well-trained and disciplined organization set about to answer the call to action during World War II.
 Many genealogically valuable records can be searched to find your merchant mariner ancestors.